antmicro/Migrant/README.md

 - ``Migrant`` - contains the source code of the library;
 - ``Tests`` - contains unit tests (we're using NUnit);
-- ``PerformanceTests`` - contains performance assessment project, based on NUnit;
+- ``PerformanceTester`` - contains performance assessment project;
-- ``ResultBrowser`` - simple command line tool to browse performance test results history;
-- ``Lib`` - contains required third party libraries (for all the projects).

-There are two solution files - Migrant.sln, the core library, and MigrantWithTests.sln, combining both the test project and Migrant library.
+There are two solution files - Migrant.sln, the core library, and MigrantWithTests.sln, combining both tests project and Migrant library.

 ## Usage